TWICE Snaps K-Pop 24-Hour Record With ‘Knock Knock’ But BTS Says ‘Not Today’

-Earlier this week, it was reported that BTS broke all kinds of records pertaining to K-pop on YouTube with “Spring Day.”
+Earlier this week, it was reported that BTS broke all kinds of records about K-pop on YouTube with “Spring Day.”
 For starters, it broke the record for the most views in its first 24 hours, a record they already held with their featured titled track song off of WINGS, “Blood, Sweat & Tears.”
 Second, they broke the record for the fastest time to reach 10 million views, a record previously held by Twice with “TT.”

 K-pop fans, especially A.R.M.Y. — the official fan club of BTS — congratulated and celebrated the accomplishment the popular seven-member boy band formed under Big Hit Entertainment accomplished.
 However, there was the possibility that they would not hold onto the record for long as Twice also had their first K-pop comeback of 2017 just after BTS with TWICEcoaster: LANE 2 and its featured title track song “Knock Knock.”